 Congress has continued to debate the efficacy and constitutionality of federal regulation of firearms and ammunition, with strong advocates arguing for and against greater gun control.
 Past legislative proposals have raised the following questions: What restrictions on firearms are permissible under the Constitution?
 Does gun control help reduce violent crime?
 Would household, street corner, and schoolyard disputes be less lethal if firearms were more difficult to acquire?
-Or, would more restrictive gun control policies diminish an individual's ability to defend himself.
+Or, would more restrictive gun control policies diminish an individual's ability to defend himself?
 Speaking to these questions either in whole or part, on June 26, 2008, the Supreme Court issued its decision in District of Columbia v.
-Heller and found that the District of Columbia (DC) handgun ban violated an individual's right under the Second Amendment to lawfully possess a firearm in his home for self defense.

-In the 110th Congress, pro gun Members of the House of Representatives, who were dissatisfied with the District's response to the Heller decision, passed a bill that would have further overturned provisions of the District's gun laws.
-In the 111th Congress, pro gun Members of the Senate amended the DC voting rights bill (S. 160) with language similar to the House bill (described above) and passed that bill on February 26, 2009.
-House leadership, meanwhile, has reportedly been negotiating to end the impasse over the District's gun laws and bring its version of the DC voting rights bill (H.R.
-157) to the floor.
+Heller and found that the District of Columbia (DC) handgun ban violated an individual's right under the Second Amendment to possess lawfully a firearm in his home for self-defense.
+On June 28, 2010, the Supreme Court issued a related decision in McDonald v.
+City of Chicago and found that this individual right also applied to the states.
+In the 110th Congress, pro-gun Members of the House of Representatives, who were dissatisfied with the District's response to the Heller decision, passed a bill that would have further overturned provisions of the District's gun laws.
+In the 111th Congress, pro-gun Members of the Senate amended the DC voting rights bill (S. 160) with similar language and passed that bill.
+While attempts were made to end the impasse and revive the voting rights bill (see H.R.
+157), these efforts were unsuccessful, as Members supporting DC voting rights were unwilling to risk passage of amendments that would have further overturned the District's gun laws.
+Pro-gun Members have introduced revised proposals to overturn DC gun laws (H.R.
+5162/S. 3265).